Cerberus1746/testris_the_fun_way/README.md

 If you are having issues with gcc-13 do like me and use the highest available version of clang that you are able to install.

+We also use [SEMVER](https://semver.org/) versioning system so consider this engine an alpha before 0.8 and beta before 1.0.

 # FunEngine
 As in Dwarf Fortress fun: https://dwarffortresswiki.org/DF2014:Fun